-A couple of months ago, I was back in the best city ever :-), for a fabulous wedding and to celebrate my dear Friend’s new job and relocation back to the East Coast.
+A couple of months ago, I was back in the best city ever :-), for a fabulous wedding and to celebrate my dear friend’s new job and relocation back to the East Coast.
 We planned to go out for dinner and drinks with some of her friends at around 9p to celebrate…just like the old days.

-Wait, was she talking to me?
+- Wait, was she talking to me?
 Probably since I was the only other person in the car, but huh?

-Have I graduated from baby updates to name dropping?
+- Have I graduated from baby updates to name-dropping?

-Do I say ‘my Husband’ constantly in conversations when talking about the Coach?
+- Do I say ‘my husband’ constantly in conversations when talking about the Coach?

-Have I turned into ‘that woman’?
+- Have I turned into ‘that woman’?

 To be fair, I am a newlywed and I enjoy it quite a bit, thank you very much.
 But this comment made me question the content of my conversations.
-It’s not like I squeeze in a ‘my Husband’ while talking about politics, food, fashion, reality shows or more importantly Scandal.
+It’s not like I squeeze in a ‘my husband’ while talking about politics, food, fashion, reality shows, or more importantly Scandal.
 Or do I?

 Here’s what I realized…I don’t care!
 That’s right, I said it.
 I don’t care.
 Here’s why…

 About 10 years ago, after breaking up with a guy I probably would have vomited on if our Georgia Peach had dated, I made a list.
-I mean seriously people, you make a list of things you need at the grocery store so don’t look at me all sideways about a list for a LIFE LONG PARTNER.
-A list of all the qualities I wanted in a Husband and what I wanted our relationship to look like.
-I tucked it away and over the years I would pull it out review it and revise it.
-Each time I would pray over the list asking God to remind me not ask for qualities in another I didn’t possess myself.
+I mean seriously people, you make a list of things you need at the grocery store so don’t look at me all sideways about a list for a LIFE-LONG PARTNER.
+A list of all the qualities I wanted in a husband and what I wanted our relationship to look like together.
+I tucked it away and over the years I would pull it out to review and revise it.
+Each time I would pray over the list asking God to remind me not to ask for qualities in another I didn’t possess myself.

 So, after years of praying (and crying) for a great partner in life, I drafted the Coach. 🙂

-I waited a long time for the right man for me so, I am more than happy to say with pride, my Husband.
-I love my Husband, love that we are friends, love being married to him, love that we have to work together to resolve our differences and that we work on communicating with one another, love that we are a team, love that he is a great Father to Georgia Peach and love that he is sincere.
+I waited a long time for the right man for me so, I am more than happy to say with pride, my husband.
+I love my husband, love that we are friends, love being married to him, love that we have to work together to resolve our differences and that we work on communicating with one another, love that we are a team, love that he is a great Father to Georgia Peach and love that he is sincere.